philrz/super/docs/getting_started/_index.md

 All of its examples use `super db` commands run on the command line.
 Run `super db -h` or `-h` with any subcommand for a list of command options and online help.
-The same language query that works for `super` operating on local files or streams also works for `super db query` operating on a lake.
+The same language query that works for `super` operating on local files or streams also works for `super db` operating on a lake.

 ## Design Philosophy